9dots/9dots.io-pages/OIx6rcp.md

 Students now have ten minutes to experiment and attempt to build a tower that is 11 inches tall that can hold as much weight as possible.

 ## Inquire
 Students have five minutes to look at the other towers in the room.
 Afterwards everyone will sit down and discuss what strategies worked the best.
+- Which designs had the best structural walls?
-Discuss what creative solutions people had used in their projects.
-What could they do differently to go even taller?
+- What could they do differently that would help them make their buildings taller?

 ## Innovate
 With their new information the students will try to build a tower that is ~ 22 inches tall and capable of holding the weights.
 If they are succesful at this they can try to build a tower that is ~ 33 inches tall.

 ## Discuss
+- What is tension? demonstrate with your hands.
+- What is compression?
+Demonstrate with your hands.
+- What is a structural wall?